Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/Testing.md

   ### Admin
 As a Site Admin I can approve or disapprove users of signing up to the website and creating their own profile.

-As a Site Admin I can create, read, update and delete Products via the Product managment page and the admin page, in order to add new products to the store.
+As a Site Admin I can create, read, update and delete Products via the Product management page and the admin page, in order to add new products to the store.
 ![prodmanage1](https://user-images.githubusercontent.com/65243328/185662439-d6ca84f5-3eb9-4ec8-8f5a-be100809bc5d.JPG)
 ![prodmanage2](https://user-images.githubusercontent.com/65243328/185662457-55e05015-5af3-42a3-a9a6-02f5bc55a8cd.JPG)